 These grapevine candle cups (at least I’m guessing that’s what they are, because I’ve not discovered any modern Cybis pieces specifically intended for food or drink service) are dated 1984 in the mold.
 Perhaps they were meant to coordinate with the Bacchus Vase.
 They are 3″ high, plain white bisque, and are glazed on the interior.

-The Iris Candlestick from 1984 matches the Iris Vase that appeared the same year.
-Both are now retired.
-Pricing history and retirement years are unknown.
+The Iris Candlestick from 1984 matches the Iris Vase that appeared the same year and was likewise retired before 1988.
 This candlestick is 4.75” high and is the only modern era Cybis candlestick.

 Two very early candlesticks (circa 1940–1942) created in papka composition with fresco decoration and mentioned in Cybis in Retrospect were a Blossom Candlestick decorated in yellow, blue and pink and a Candlestick, Bird on Branch about 9” high, described as “mauve/blue with pink flowers.”
 Another papka candlestick was in the form of a 7″ high winged horse, the Pegasus Candlestick seen in the 1940s Cybis Papka post.

 I decided not to put this Cupid with Heart into the Mythology post because it is so different in style from any of those pieces.
 Lynn Klockner Brown designed the Cupid and basic overall shape, after which George Ivers designed the detailed decorations on the heart and base.
-Six inches high and introduced in 1987 at $150, it is on the current Cybis site in the “gifts” section for $195.
+Six inches high and introduced in 1987 at $150.

 This unique Partridge in a Pear Tree was an experimental/sample item created by George Ivers during his final years at the Cybis studio and is probably a prototype for an holiday ornament series that was never put into production.
 (The studio did eventually create a Twelve Days of Christmas series but not until 1989 which was some years after Mr. Ivers retired and they are not anything like this piece.)
 This initial sample seems to have been the only one made.
 It has a flat back, like a paperweight, and so possibly was intended to be mounted as a miniature framed plaque because there is no ‘hole’ to accommodate a hanger.
 No subsequent ones are known to have been created, and so it is one of a kind.
 It is 4″ in diameter and resided for several decades in the personal collection of Cybis artist Lynn Klockner Brown.